 "Pet Sounds" was, as expected, truly an experience with "Wouldn't It Be Nice", "Don't Talk [Put Your Head On My Shoulder]", "Sloop John B", "God Only Knows" and "I Just Wasn't Made For These Times" delivered beautifully followed by a fantastic encore that began with the majestic "Good Vibrations" and ended with the fitting closer "Love And Mercy".
 One thought that kept crossing my mind all evening was that if I closed my eyes, I could hear movements and arrangements that much reminded me of the wonderful works of Roy Wood and Wizzard.
 You could tell, just by listening, that The Beach Boys are a major influence for the ELO co-founder and this was confirmed by this rather poignant tribute in the tour brochure.

-Jeff Lynne's star on Broad Street, Brian Wilson gave us probably our last live glimpse of his five decade legacy.
+Jeff Lynne's star on Broad Street, Brian Wilson gave us probably one of the last live glimpses of his five decade legacy.
 Bravo Brian!
 "Love And Mercy" to you.

 ELO Beatles Forever [ELOBF] recommends Brian Wilson to those enlightened folks who enjoy the music of ELO, Jeff Lynne, Roy Wood, The Move, The Idle Race, The Beatles, 'Brum Beat' and related artistes.